Hyomoto/FAST/README.md

 * toArray() - Returns the key value pairs as nested arrays.
 * toString() - Retursn the table as key value pairs as nested arrays as a string.
 ## Events
-The FAST event system allows for quickly writing and calling custom events without having to rely on spawning objects.
-They can be set to have a delay, and discard themselves after running or on-demand.
+The FAST event system allows for configurable timing events without relying on spawning objects.
+They can be set with a delay, and discard themselves as needed.
 The following event would be run once, thirty frames later, during the step event, and print Hello World! to the Output.
 ```GML
 event = new EventOnce( FAST.STEP, 30, self, function() {
   show_debug_message( "Hello World!" );